WW Recipe of the Day: Old-Fashioned Soft Spice Cookies

-These soft spice cookies are one of my favorite Christmas cookies ever.
+These old-fashioned spice cookies are one of my favorite Christmas cookies ever.

 If you like soft cookies with big spice flavor full of raisins topped with a simple sugar icing, you will love these soft spice cookies.